poorlymac/Large-MySQL-to-AWS/README.md

 * Its best to avoid database busy times such as billing periods as the data is changing so rapidly as this can cause sync and load issues
 * In our case the current system was in a large single INNODB file, and this also needs to be migrated to file per table, therefore a logical backup is a necessity
 * Some of this is from notes and memory so may not be 100% accurate
+* Switching the slave to master is an exercise for the reader

 ## Process Outline
 1. Switch master (and slaves) to binlog_format ROW from default STATEMENT to setup reliable replication